How to Become a Nurse Midwife in Nevada - CNM Programs & Licensing Guide

 Step 1.
 Earn a Qualifying Master’s Degree or Higher in Nurse-Midwifery

 To become licensed as a Certified Nurse-Midwife (CNM) in Nevada, you must complete a graduate program in nurse-midwifery accredited by the Accreditation Commission for Midwifery Education (ACME).
-As of 2023, Nevada is home to its first in-state CNM program at the University of Nevada, Las Vegas (UNLV).
-However, most students still opt for accredited online CNM programs to meet the educational requirement.
+Nevada is now home to its first in-state CNM program at the University of Nevada, Las Vegas (UNLV), which achieved ACME preaccreditation on March 28, 2023, and graduated its first two students in 2025.
+However, many students still opt for accredited online CNM programs to meet the educational requirement.

 These programs prepare RNs through classroom and clinical training in areas such as women’s reproductive health, newborn care, pharmacology, and management of antepartum, intrapartum, and postpartum care.